dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     how do we deal with datasets that contain records with different licenses?

 !!! answer
-    We compute it and when there are different licenses then we display those.
+    We compute it if available and optionally added manually.
+And when there are different licenses then we display those.

 !!! question
     Do we need to store the language on the dataset level,